In today’s post, I want to write what I consider to be the status of the network marketing Industry as of 2018.

 Get rid of the sign up, website, renewal and membership fees.
 You don’t need to nickel and dime your distributors to death.
 If you’re selling business tools and promotional materials, sell them at cost, so your distributors can get what they need at a fair price.

-Pay your distributors, and pay them well, for moving your products and services.
-And GIVE them the resources they need to make that happen.
+Pay your distributors, and pay them well, for moving your company’s products and services.
+And GIVE them the resources, training and support they need to make that happen.

 # 2 Treat Us Like Independent Contractors, Not Employees

-Realize that reps are INDEPENDENT BUSINESS OWNERS and get rid of your cross-recruiting and non-compete rules.
+Realize that reps are INDEPENDENT BUSINESS OWNERS, not employees.
+Get rid of your cross-recruiting and non-compete rules.
 In addition, loosen up your internet marketing policies.

 The internet is here to stay.
 We are not in the stone age or 1980s anymore.
 Don’t suppress your distributors and keep them from building online.
 Realize that you need us more than we need you!